Bylaws

 ARTICLE VI SPECIAL APPOINTMENTS

-A. The Officers and Board of Directors shall appoint the following permanent positions from the active membership directory; Newsletter Editor, Race Chair and Boatyard Coordinator and Social Chair.
+A. The Officers and Board of Directors may appoint the following positions from the active membership directory; News Editor, Race Chair, Boatyard Coordinator, Social Chair, and others as necessary.
 Each appointment shall report to the Officers and Board of Directors.
-These Special Appointments are critical to the continued growth of the CCSA and serve to improve the functionality of the Board of Directors without overloading the members in question.
 Special Appointments can be made from within the politic body or from the general membership.
-Special Appointments will be ratified by majority vote by the Officers and Board of Directors.
+Special Appointments shall be ratified by majority vote by the Officers and Board of Directors.

-B. No member appointed to the Special Duty shall incur any debt for the CCSA without specific authorization by budget or special approval from the Officers and Board of Director.
-All expenses approved and incurred will be documented and the receipts delivered to the Treasurer, as necessary.
+B. No member appointed to the Special Appointment shall incur any debt for the CCSA without specific authorization by budget or special approval from the Officers and Board of Directors.
+All expenses approved and incurred shall be documented and the receipts delivered to the Treasurer, as necessary.

-C. News-Letter Editor.
-The Newsletter Editor will solicit and publish events and topics on a quarterly basis or more often as needed to the general membership.
-The Newsletter Editor should contact the Officers, Directors, Fleet Captains and others for information in sufficient time to publish.
-The Newsletter Editor will be primarily responsible for the editorial content and format of the newsletter and should be somewhat skilled in managing a newsletter publishing program.
+C. News Editor.
+The News Editor shall solicit and publish events and topics on a quarterly basis or more often as needed to the general membership.
+The News Editor should contact the Officers, Directors, Fleet Captains and others for information in sufficient time to publish.
+The News Editor shall be primarily responsible for the editorial content and format of the news.

 D. Race Chair.
-The Race Chair will coordinate all Racing Events, Committees and provide timely results to the Officers, Directors and general membership.
-The Race Chair should also provide results to Fleet Captains as applicable, and provide the CCSA’s representation to the USSA Portsmouth Committee for compilation in their database.
-The Race Chair will coordinate Dry and Wet Race Committees, using guidance in the CCSA Sailing Instructions.
+The Race Chair shall coordinate all Racing Events, Committees and provide timely results to the Officers, Directors and general membership.
+The Race Chair shall coordinate Dry and Wet Race Committees, using guidance in the CCSA Sailing Instructions, and provide race results to the membership for publishing.

 E. Boatyard Coordinator.
-The Boatyard Coordinator will serve as the person in charge of all events and issues surrounding the Boatyard.
-The Boatyard Coordinator will coordinate with the Secretary and Treasurer to ensure that all members storing boats are in compliance with the Bylaws and Contracts for Boatyard Storage.
-The Boatyard Coordinator will act as the central point of contact to outside agencies, with exception of “MD Trust” and successors, specific to issues regarding the Boatyard (such as vandalism, damage or abandoned vehicles) and keep the Officers and Board of Directors apprised as to issues that need resolution.
-The Treasurer will remain the primary point of contact with property owner “MD Trust” and any successors.
-The Boatyard Coordinator should not be receiving any membership dues unless they also fill the position of Secretary/Treasurer.
+The Boatyard Coordinator shall serve as the person in charge of all events and issues surrounding the Boatyard.
+The Boatyard Coordinator shall coordinate with the Secretary and Treasurer to ensure that all members storing boats are in compliance with the Bylaws and Contracts for Boatyard Storage.
+The Boatyard Coordinator shall act as the central point of contact to outside agencies specific to issues regarding the Boatyard (such as vandalism, damage or abandoned vehicles) and keep the Officers and Board of Directors apprised as to issues that need resolution.

 G. The Board of Directors may appoint additional temporary positions as needed.

-A. The annual general meeting shall be held the second Sunday in November, however, the Board of Directors may elect a different date.
-The Secretary shall notify all members in writing two weeks prior to the meeting date.
+A. The annual general meeting shall be held the second Saturday in November, however, the Board of Directors may elect a different date.
+The Secretary shall notify all members at least two weeks prior to the meeting date.

 B. Special meetings of the Association membership may be called by the Board of Directors, or by written request of one-fourth of the membership.
-Special meetings will have power to act only on the specific business for which the special meeting was called.
-The Secretary will notify the membership at least one week prior to the date of the special meeting.
+Special meetings shall have power to act only on the specific business for which the special meeting was called.
+The Secretary shall notify the membership at least one week prior to the date of the special meeting.

-C. The Committee Chairpersons will have authority to arrange their own committee meetings.
+C. The Committee Chairpersons shall have authority to arrange their own committee meetings.
 The Commodore may call a meeting of any committee.

 D. Proxies may be submitted in writing for any meeting.